ernsheong/jonlinblog.com/source/blog/2014-07-28-regimented-christianity.markdown

 Or, as long as you are kept busy with a schedule of Christian events, you are buffered from idleness and are less likely to sin.
 Your commitment toward Christian outreach and ministry shows how committed you are as a Christian.

+Or it may come in the form of rules: no alcohol, no pork, no jewellery, no dating in college, thou shall not buy luxury cars, etc.

 There is a certain danger to all this.
 For one, there is the danger that regimented Christianity is all about outward behavior.
 As long as I keep up with the pace and manage the regiment well, people will see that I am doing okay as a Christian, regardless of my real heart condition.